 Student Behavior Guidelines

-Any student that has been found to be part of bullying on the SSA+S campus will be subject to strong disciplinary action and the incident will be documented in the student’s file.
+Any student who has been found to be part of bullying on the SSA+S campus will be subject to strong disciplinary action, and the incident will be documented in the student’s file.

 SSA+S Discipline Plan

-*For major infractions, Steps 1-4 may be skipped at the staff member’s discretion.
+* Steps 1-4 may be skipped at a staff member’s discretion.

 This is a redirection for student behavior and will be completed immediately upon receipt, in the classroom.
 Parent signature and / or contact is not required.

-- Take out a piece of notebook paper and label it with your name, class period, and the date
+1. Take out a piece of notebook paper and label it with your name, class period, and the date.

-- Turn your paper and this sheet back to your teacher when you are finished
+4. Give your paper to your teacher when you are finished

 Step Three: Behavior Essay